Purpose of parole

 Mandatory supervision together with parole conditions provides a safety net for the community because evidence shows offenders on supervised parole are less likely to reoffend.

-Parole is not a reduction of sentence.
-It is not a reward for good behaviour.
-It is not “getting out of jail early” or “walking free from prison”.
+It is not a free pass or “getting out of jail early” or “walking free from prison”.

 The reason we have supervised parole as part of our judicial system is because it has been proven to reduce recidivism.

-This would be the worst outcome for community safety.
+Releasing offenders at the end of their total sentence would be the worst outcome for community safety.

 Last updated: